PolyNoradrenalin/Drinks/README.md

 `npm t` will launch all tests.

-`npm coverage` will generate an html file with code coverage.
+`npm run coverage` will generate an html file with code coverage.

 ## Initial configuration